Moocar/logback-gelf/README.md

 * **additionalFields**: See additional fields below.
 Default: empty
 * **fieldType**: See field type conversion below.
 Default: empty (fields sent as string)
-* **staticAdditionalFields**: See static additional fields below.
+* **staticFields**: See static fields below.
+Note, now that facility is deprecated, use this to set a facility Default: empty
-  Note, now that facility is deprecated, use this to set a facility
+* **staticAdditionalFields**: _deprecated_.
+Use staticFields.
+Default:
-  Default: empty
+  empty
 * **includeFullMDC**: See additional fields below.
 Default: `false`

 ## Transports